 The geodesic flow of hyperbolic surfaces has been the object of extensive studies since the beginning of the 20th century, in particular with works of Hadamard, Birkhoff and Hopf.
 In the 1950s and 1960s, in order to extend the results to the geodesic flow of surfaces of negative but variable curvature, Anosov extracted an essential structure, which he called the U-systems.
-In the language of Smale’s theory, the notion of U-systems has become \emph{the hyperbolicity}, and vector fields with hyperbolic dynamics on all the ambient manifold are now called \emph{Anosov flows}.
-One of the main feature of Anosov flows is that they are structurally stable: any vector field close, in the $C^1$-topology, to an Anosov flow $X$ is Anosov itself and is orbitally (topologically) equivalent to $X$.
+In the language of Smale’s theory, the notion of U-systems has become what is now called \emph{hyperbolicity}, and vector fields with hyperbolic dynamics on all the ambient manifold are now called \emph{Anosov flows}.
+One of the main features of Anosov flows is that they are structurally stable: any vector field close, in the $C^1$-topology, to an Anosov flow $X$ is Anosov itself and is orbitally (topologically) equivalent to $X$.
 In this paper we consider Anosov flows up to orbital equivalence.

-In addition to the geodesic flows in negative curvature, the classical examples, known as \emph{algebraic}, include the suspensions of hyperbolic automorphisms of the torus $\mathbb{T}^n$, or more generally (in higher dimensions) of quotients of a Lie algebra by a lattice.
+In addition to the geodesic flows in negative curvature, the classical examples, known as \emph{algebraic}, include suspension of hyperbolic automorphisms of the torus $\mathbb{T}^n$, or more generally (in higher dimensions) quotients of a Lie algebra by a lattice.

 There are many examples of non-algebraic Anosov flows on $3$-manifolds starting in 1980 with \cite{FrWi} and \cite{HT} who presented $2$ different processes for building Anosov flows on $3$-manifolds.
-These two processes have been made more powerful and flexible, making it possible to build new flows either by surgery from already built streams (see \cite{Go,Fri,Sh}), or as construction game by gluing hyperbolic plugs along their boundary (see \cite{BeBoYu}).
+These two processes have been made more powerful and flexible, making it possible to build new flows either by surgery from already built flows (see \cite{Go,Fri,Sh}), or as construction game by gluing hyperbolic plugs along their boundary (see \cite{BeBoYu}).